Baglecake/emile-mini/README.md

 ## 🎓 Method & research framing

 * **MRP context.** *émile‑Mini* is part of a Major Research Paper exploring how **enactive cognition** can be implemented and studied in artificial systems.
-* **Computational autoethnography.** The project treats system‑building, debugging, and run logs as first‑person empirical material.
+* **Computational autoethnography** The project treats system‑building, debugging, and run logs as first‑person empirical material.
 The researcher is a participant in the process; design moves, failures, and reframings are data that connect architecture → behavior → interpretation.
 * **Empirical semiotics (meaning‑as‑change).** We measure meaning by **observable reconfiguration** in the agent–environment system (e.g., proximity dynamics, memory traces, strategy shifts) produced by architectural impositions and interactions.
+* **Enactive learning** through **social** multi-agent dynamics and **embodied** learning driven by a mechanistic feedback loop between the agent's physical state and its quantum-coupled cognitive core.
 * **Relation to Émile‑cogito.** *émile‑Mini* packages a concrete slice of a broader platform (Émile‑cogito”) exploring multi‑module orchestration (QSE core; symbolic, context, goal, and memory stacks; orchestration patterns).
-Here, *émile‑Mini* focuses on a reproducible **social learning** scenario for demos and analysis.
+Here, *émile‑Mini* focuses on reproducible **social** and **embodied** learning scenarios for demos and analysis.

 ---